How To Get To Tokyo

 In a country where all roads lead to Tokyo, how to get there might seem like a bit of given, especially when arriving at one of its airports.
 Yet how you get there and how long it takes depends on which part of the city you are looking to reach.

-Serviced by multiple shinkansen lines and with services running to Narita and Haneda Airports, Tokyo Station is one of the city’s primary transport hubs.
+Serviced by multiple shinkansen lines and express train services running to cities and regions throughout the country, Tokyo Station is one of the city’s primary transport hubs.
 As such, all directions on this page use Tokyo Station as the end point, from where it is easy to transfer to local lines to other destinations in the city.

 Tokyo is serviced by two international airports – Narita and Haneda.
 Narita is substantially further from the city than Haneda, however a rapid train service makes the journey quick and easy.
 Narita is connected to Tokyo Station by the Narita Express (NEX).